microsoft/playwright/docs/src/api/class-android.md

 Optional device serial number to launch the browser on.
 If not specified, it will throw if multiple devices are connected.

+### option: Android.launchServer.host
+* since: v1.45
+- `host` <[string]>

+Host to use for the web socket.
+It is optional and if it is omitted, the server will accept connections on the unspecified IPv6 address (::) when IPv6 is available, or the unspecified IPv4 address (0.0.0.0) otherwise.
+Consider hardening it with picking a specific interface.

 ### option: Android.launchServer.port
 * since: v1.28
 - `port` <[int]>